hashicorp/terraform-provider-vsphere/website/docs/index.html.markdown

   could allow an attacker to intercept your auth token.
 If omitted, default value is `false`.
 Can also be specified with the `VSPHERE_ALLOW_UNVERIFIED_SSL` environment variable.

+### Session persistence options

+The provider also provides session persistence options that can be configured below.
+These can help when using Terraform in a way where session limits could be normally reached by creating a new session for every run, such as a large amount of concurrent or consecutive Terraform runs in a short period of time.

+~> **NOTE:** Session keys are as good as user credentials for as long as the session is valid for - handle them with care and delete them when you know you will no longer need them.

+* `persist_session` - (Optional) Persist the SOAP and REST client sessions to disk.
+Default: `false`.
+* `vim_session_directory` - (Optional) The direcotry to save the VIM SOAP API session to.
+Default: `${HOME}/.govmomi/sessions`.
+* `rest_session_directory` - (Optional) The directory to save the REST API session (used for tags) to.
+Default: `${HOME}/.govmomi/rest_sessions`.

+#### govc/Terraform session interoperability

+Note that the session format used to save VIM SOAP sessions is the same used with [govc][docs-govc].
+If you use govc as part of your provisioning process, Terraform will use the saved session if present and if `persist_session` is enabled.

 ### Debugging options